dbus2/zbus/book/src/faq.md

 - Add the `#[dbus_proxy(property(emits_changed_signal = "false"))]` annotation to the property for which you desire to disable caching on.

-- Use `ProxyBuilder` to build your proxy instance and use `ProxyBuilder::uncached_properties` method to list all properties you wish to disable caching for.
+- Use `proxy::Builder` to build your proxy instance and use `proxy::Builder::uncached_properties` method to list all properties you wish to disable caching for.

-- In order to disable caching for either type of proxy use the `ProxyBuilder::cache_properites` method.
+- In order to disable caching for either type of proxy use the `proxy::Builder::cache_properites` method.

 For more information about all the possible values for `emits_changed_signal` refer